Mechazo11/moveit2_jazzy_ws/README.md

 # Moveit2 ROS2 Jazzy Workspace

-This is a ROS 2 Jazzy workspace that brings together all the ```jazzy``` packages for Moveit2 software stack.
-It can then be readily used with Gazebo, Open 3D Engine software simulation engines or any other ROS 2 software that depends on moveit2.
+This is a ROS 2 Jazzy workspace that brings together all the ```jazzy``` packages for Moveit2 and Nav2 software stacks.
+It can then be readily used with Gazebo Harmonic, Open 3D Engine software simulation engines or any other downstream software stack that depends on moveit2 and nav2.
+Must have access to a base ROS 2 Jazzy workspace, either installed from binaries or built from source such as this [one]()

 **NOTE**, could not reconsile STOMP and thus I am skipping building the STOMP planner.

-**TODO** how long it takes to build, disk space, recommended RAM

 ## Setup